keshavarziamin/elinuxBuild/README.md

 # Embedded Linux builder

-The Embedded Linux Builder (elinuxbuild) is an open-source project that uses Buildroot to build embedded Linux systems.
+The Embedded Linux Builder (elinuxbuild) is an open-source project developed with bash to build embedded Linux systems.
 Currently, the project focuses on making, building, and testing Linux images, packages, and libraries.
-In future versions, Yocto and manual building will also be supported.

 ## Milestone
 |version|   status  |